ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

     t.forward(200)
     t.down()

-    # Insert more code to test your drawRectangle() function

-def testTriangle():
-    # Insert code to test your drawTriangle() function

-if __name__=="__main__":
-    t = turtle.Turtle()
-    t.shape("turtle")
 testRectangle()
 ```

-* Read the test code provided in `testRectangle()`.
+* Read the test code provided in testRectangle().
 Refer to the [turtle documentation](https://docs.python.org/3.6/library/turtle.html) to understand any commands that may be new to you.
 In particular, note that you can use the t.forward() command to move the turle forward relative to its current location in the direction that it is currently pointing.
-Similarly, the commands t.left() and t.right() rotate the turtle in the anticlockwise and clockwise directions respectively.
-These are commands that you can use instead of t.goto() in your implementation of the drawRectangle() and drawTriangle().
+Similarly, the commands t.left() and t.right() rotate the turtle in the anticlockwise or clockwise directions respectively.
+These are commands that you may use as alternatives to the goto() command in your implementation of the drawRectangle() and drawTriangle() functions.

-* On a piece of paper draw the output that you expect to get after running `testRectangle()`, assuming a correct implementaion of drawRectangle().
-Refer to the drawings and information on the top of this page for expected outputs.
+* On a piece of paper draw the output that you expect to get for a correct implementaion of the drawRectangle() function, when the above code is executed.
+You may refer to the drawings and information on the top of this page.

 * Implement the drawRectangle() function and run your code until you get the expected output for the provided test code.

-* Add more test cases to the testRectangle() function until you are convinced that you have a general enough implementation of drawRectangle()
+* Add more test cases to the testRectangle() function until you arrive at a general enough implementation

 * Repeat the above process to implememt and test your drawTriangle() function.

 With these basic primitives, you are now ready to make something more interesting!
-Refer to the forest scene that you are working towards.
+Refer back to the forest scene that you are working towards.
 Which functions do you think you should implement next?
-Write the definitions of these functions before reading the next section.
+Try to write the definitions of these functions before reading the next section.

 ## Step 4: Draw a tree

-You are now in a position to create the essential elements of the forest scene in code - functions to draw a tree and a hut.
-Once you do that, drawing the forest boils down to making repeated calls to these two functions and moving the turtle to a new spot in between function calls.
+Now that we have our basic shapes (the rectangle and the triangle), we are in a position to create the essential elements of our forest scene in code - functions to draw a tree and a hut.
+Once we do that, drawing the forest boils down to making repeated calls to these two functions and moving the turtle to a new spot in between function calls.
 We'll start with the tree because it has a more regular structure.

 Define a 'drawTree()' function to draw a tree.
-A general 'drawTree()' function should allow the user to specify the width, height and color of the tree as captured in the following function definition.
+A general 'drawTree()' function should allow the user to specify the height and color of the tree as captured in the following function definition.

 ```
 def drawTree(height, color):

     '''
     This function draws a tree with a specific height and color, with the bottom of the bark at the current location of the turtle.
 The bark of the tree is always brown.
-    All other parameters such as the width of the tree and the width and height of the bark are chosen so that the tree is well proportioned.
-    The tree top is composed of three triangles with the specified color, stacked on top of each other.
+All other parameters such as the width of the tree and the length of the bark are chosen so that the tree is well proportioned.
+The tree top is composed of three triangles stacked on top of each other.
     '''

 ```